 The Luther College Student Handbook is a collection of student conduct standards, policies, and procedures that define community expectations for students at Luther.
 It also serves as an important resource for students, highlighting a wide variety of topics related to life on the Luther campus.

 It is the responsibility of each student to become familiar with the Student Handbook.
-Students must also become familiar with other official publications including, but not limited to, the College Catalog, Emergency Procedure Guide, Housing and Dining Contract, and other important documents pertaining to student rights and responsibilities.
+Students must also become familiar with other official publications including, but not limited to, the Academic Catalog, Emergency Procedure Guide, and other important documents pertaining to student rights and responsibilities.

 The Campus Life Committee, a campus-wide body comprised of students, faculty, and staff.
-Faculty delegate this group to plan and define college policies about student life and welfare on campus.
-The Campus Life Committee works in conjunction with members of the Student Life Office to ensure an effective implementation of college policies and procedures.
+Faculty delegate this group to plan and define college policies about student engagement and welfare on campus.
+The Campus Life Committee works in conjunction with members of the Student Engagement Office to ensure an effective implementation of college policies and procedures.

 The policies and statements included in the Student Handbook are not a contract and the college reserves the right to deviate from the policies and statements as deemed necessary from time to time.